 Obj.
-Standard Condition Notes/Comments Score 1 The instructional materials contribute to the Choose an achievement of the stated learning objectives or item. competencies.
-2 The relationship between the use of instructional Choose an materials in the course and completing learning activities item. is clearly explained.
-3 The course models the academic integrity expected of Choose an learners by providing both source references and item. permissions for use of instructional materials 4 The instructional materials represent up-to-date theory Choose an and practice in the discipline. item.
-5 Course offers access to a variety of engaging resources Choose an that facilitate communication and collaboration, deliver item. content, and support learning and engagement. • Substantive Interaction: Facilitate a group discussion regarding the content of a course or competency.
-6 Course materials and resources include copyright and Choose an licensing status where applicable item.
+Standard Condition Notes/Comments Score 1 The instructional materials contribute to the achievement of the stated Choose an learning objectives or competencies. item.
+2 The relationship between the use of instructional materials in the Choose an course and completing learning activities is clearly explained. item.
+3 The course models the academic integrity expected of learners by Choose an providing both source references and permissions for use of item. instructional materials 4 The instructional materials represent up-to-date theory and practice in Choose an the discipline. item.
+5 Course offers access to a variety of engaging resources that facilitate Choose an communication and collaboration, deliver content, and support item. learning and engagement.
+Substantive Interaction: Facilitate a group discussion regarding the content of a course or competency.
+6 Course materials and resources include copyright and licensing status Choose an where applicable item.
 Total Score for Section 4: Instructional Materials /18